sigsum/sigsum/named-policy.md

 Ideally, we want the policy to be resilient against many different kinds of events.
 For example:

-- If a single actor (individual, company or organization) has the capability to compromise or take down several witnesses, then the policy is vulnerable.
+- If a single actor (individual or organization) has the capability to compromise or take down several witnesses, then the policy is vulnerable.
 Therefore, if several of the witnesses in the policy are controlled by a single actor, the policy may be strengthened by adding witnesses that are operated outside of that actor's control.

 - If several witnesses rely on the same kind of hardware device, then the policy may be vulnerable to a flaw in that hardware.
 In that